jbetancur/react-data-table-component/README.md

 | noHeader | bool | no | false | removes the table header. `title`, `contextTitle` and `contextActions` will be ignored |

 #### Advanced Selectable Component Options
 Sometimes 3rd party checkbox components have their own way of handling indeterminate state.
-We don't want React Data Table hardcoded to a specific ui lib or custom component, so instead a "hook" is providerd to allow you to pass a function that will be resolved by React Data Table's internal `Checkbox` for use with `indeterminate` functionality.
+We don't want React Data Table hardcoded to a specific ui lib or custom component, so instead a "hook" is provided to allow you to pass a function that will be resolved by React Data Table's internal `Checkbox` for use with `indeterminate` functionality.

 Example Usage: